Post-Traumatic Stress Disorder (PTSD)

 Put safety first.
 If the person gets more upset despite your attempts to calm him or her down, leave the house or lock yourself in a room.
-Call 911 if you fear that your loved one may hurt himself or others.
+Call the police if you fear that your loved one may hurt himself or others.

+Help your loved one manage their anger.
 Anger is a normal, healthy emotion, but when chronic, explosive anger spirals out of control, it can have serious consequences on a person's relationships, health, and state of mind.
 Your loved one can get anger under control by exploring the root issues and learning healthier ways to express their feelings.
-See: Anger Management

 Take care of your physical needs: get enough sleep, exercise regularly, eat properly, and look after any medical issues.